 Evidence is an extremely important factor in labor disputes, whether the issue is discrimination, harassment or wage theft.
 Keeping a detailed log of events, correspondence and pay stubs can help your attorney show labor violations have occurred.
 Apps are only one of many ways to collect evidence.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob are dedicated to helping workers fight labor violations.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. are dedicated to helping workers fight labor violations.